Whitesboro Police Department Mourns Death Of Officer

 Anyone who may have witnessed the accident is asked to call State Police in Oneida at (315) 366-6000.

-Officer Crossely was a full-time member of the Whitesboro Police Department and recently became a part-time member of the Whitestown PD.
+Officer Crossley was a full-time member of the Whitesboro Police Department and recently became a part-time member of the Whitestown PD.

-Whitesboro Police Chief Dominick Hiffa says it was always Crossely's dream to be a police officer.
-Hiffa says Crossely did his job very well and will be missed.
+Whitesboro Police Chief Dominick Hiffa says it was always Crossley's dream to be a police officer.
+Hiffa says Crossley did his job very well and will be missed.

 Crossley was a 7-year veteran of the Whitesboro PD.